awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-common-scenarios.md

 }
 ```

 The role in the target account must include the following policy so that it recognizes the IAM role used by the sending account\.
 You add this policy on the **Trust relationships** tab in the IAM console when you edit the role\.
-The role in the target account where you add this policy is the role you created in [Create IAM Roles and Users for Use With CloudWatch Agent](create-iam-roles-for-cloudwatch-agent-commandline.md)\.
+The role in the target account where you add this policy is the role you created in [Create IAM roles and users for use with CloudWatch agent](create-iam-roles-for-cloudwatch-agent-commandline.md)\.
 This role is the role specified in `agent-role-in-target-account` in the policy used by the sending account\.

 ```
 {